RohanGorla/Experimentation/README.md

 # Hi!
-I am Rohan!
-Welcome to my experimentation zone!
+Welcome to my coding lab!

-##### This repository contains all my experimental coding files.
-Weather it be a new topic that I'm learning, a new feature that I want to test or just a small project which hepls me learn and discover new things, I will be keeping all those folders here.
+Hi, I am Rohan.
+Welcome to my coding experimentation repository!
+This repository contains all my experimental coding files and coding concepts that I want to learn, including this readme file that I will be using to learn how to write better readme's!

+## Type of files this repo will contain?

+* Some useful code snippets.
+* New things I learn about web dev or coding in general.
+* Small but interesting chunks of big projects.
+* New features/concepts that I want to work on etc...